OfficeDev/O365-iOS-Microsoft-Graph-Profile/Readme.md

 In O365UnifiedEndpointOperations, enter your tenant name, such as x.onmicrosoft.com. static NSString * const TENANT_STRING = @"ENTER_YOUR-TENANT_NAME_HERE/";

-In AllUsersViewController, enter your friendly organization name.
-This will be displayed as the title. static NSString * const ORGANIZATION_NAME           = @"ENTER_YOUR_ORG_NAME_HERE";

 ## Important Code Files